Spider-Man: Into the Spider-Verse post-credits scenes explained

 Animated movie Spider-Man: Into the Spider-verse is chock full of intriguing comic-book details from start to finish, and the traditional superhero movie post-credits scenes that appear at the end of the film are no exception.

-If you’ve seen the movie, scroll down below to get the background on exactly what happens in both of Into the Spider-Verse’s credits stings.
+If you’ve seen the movie, scroll down below to get the background on exactly what happens in both of Into the Spider-Verse’s credits stings – as well as some behind-the-scenes tidbits from the film’s producers Phil Lord and Chris Miller, who spoke to RadioTimes.com about the film’s most intriguing final moments.

 - Sony announce two Spider-Man universe films are coming in 2020